catherinebshaw/Budget-Tracker/README.md

 # Budget-Tracker

-The budget tracker application provides a tool for tracing financial progress against a budget regardless if the user is on-line or not.
+The budget tracker application provides a tool for tracking financial progress against a budget regardless if the user is on-line or not.

 ## User Experience